 Alabama’s GOP lieutenant governor called mask rules an ‘overstep.’
-Now he’s tested positive for covid-19.
+Now he’s tested positive for the coronavirus.

 “Because I follow social distancing rules and wear a mask both in church and in my daily interactions, the positive result shows that even those of us who are the most cautious can be at risk,” Ainsworth said in his statement.

-But some critics noted that Ainsworth has regularly shared photos in recent weeks showing the lieutenant governor without a mask and in close proximity to others.
+But some critics noted that Ainsworth has regularly shared photos in recent weeks showing the lieutenant governor without a mask and in proximity to others.
 On Oct.
-10, Ainsworth tweeted a photo speaking to Trump supporters indoors while not wearing a mask.
+10, Ainsworth tweeted a photo of himself speaking to Trump supporters indoors while not wearing a mask.
 The day before, he posed mask-free next to GOP Senate candidate Tommy Tuberville.
 On Oct.
 7, he shared a photo of himself speaking without a mask at a fishing tournament.

 The former state representative has been a prominent — and often contrarian — voice in Alabama’s coronavirus response.
 In March, he publicly clashed with Ivey after penning a sharp letter accusing the state of failing to procure enough personal protective equipment and not doing enough to free up space for an incoming “tsunami of hospital patients.”

 When Ivey locked the state down in April, Ainsworth worked on a report demanding that the governor reopen a slew of small businesses, including restaurants and retail shops.
-In July, he called Ivey’s mask mandate a “one-size fits all, big government requirement” and said her order was “the wrong way to go about encouraging their use.”
+In July, he called Ivey’s mask mandate a “one-size-fits-all, big government requirement” and said her order was “the wrong way to go about encouraging their use.”

 Like many states, Alabama has seen a recent resurgence of coronavirus cases.
 The state, which has tallied more than 174,000 cases and 2,800 deaths to date, has recorded more than 5,300 new cases and 49 deaths since last week, according to The Washington Post’s coronavirus tracker.

-For now, Ainsworth said he is asymptomatic and plans to quarantine and run follow-up tests to ensure he’s virus-free before going back to work in public.
+For now, Ainsworth said he is asymptomatic and plans to isolate himself and run follow-up tests to ensure he’s virus-free before going back to work in public.
 His wife, children and mother all tested negative for the virus, he said.